 Themes relevant throughout the course will be discussed such as globalisation, enforcement, regulatory forms (including self-regulation and soft law) and the competing lobbies for consumers, corporations, regulators, rights-holders and cyber-libertarians.

 A further focus will be the extent and need for interaction between themes and legal fields.

 Sources will be drawn from the legal systems of Scotland, England, the UK, the US and the EU, and students will be encouraged to contribute information and experiences from their home jurisdictions.

 - Forensic Computing and Electronic Evidence (20 credits)

 The purpose of the "Forensic Computing and Electronic Evidence" course is to provide an introduction to the practical aspects of forensic computing investigations, and to offer a legal overview of legislation and the main legal issues related to cyber-crime and computer forensics.

-- International and European Media Law (20 credits)
+- International and European Law of the Media (20 credits)

 This course will examine the impact of International and European law on, firstly, the structure of media markets and, secondly, the content of media services.
 The course will start with a discussion of the nature of the media, the media 'value chain', and the relationship between media freedom, freedom of expression and other human rights.
 It will examine the various international organisations competent in the media field and the regulatory strategies that are being adopted to deal with media convergence and globalisation.
 In relation to structural matters, consideration will be given to consolidation of media ownership and state funding of the media, in particular public service broadcasting.
 In relation to content controls, the course will examine attempts to create a more equitable flow of media content and concerns over 'media imperialism', the regulatory problems posed by pornography and hate speech and the balance to be struck between freedom of the media and privacy.